open-compass/LawBench/README.md

 - **Legal knowledge application**: whether large language models can properly utilize their legal knowledge to solve realistic legal tasks in downstream applications.

 ### Task List
-THe following is the included task list.
+The following is the included task list.
 Every task has 500 examples.

 <table class="tg">
 <thead>